Video game console: Controllers

 Numerous other controller types exist, including those that support motion controls, touchscreen support on handhelds and some consoles, and specialized controllers for specific types of games, such as racing wheels for racing games, light guns for shooting games, and musical instrument controllers for rhythm games.
-Some newer consoles also include optional support for mouse and keyboard devices.
+Some newer consoles also include optional support for a mouse and keyboard devices.
+Some older consoles such as 1988 Sega Genesis aka Mega Drive and 1993 3DO Interactive Multiplayer, supported optional mice, both with special mice made for them, but the 3DO mouse like that console was a flop, and the mouse for the Sega had very limited game support.
+The Sega also supported the optional Menacer, a wireless infrared light gun, and such were at one point popular for games.
+It also support BatterUP, a baseball bat-shaped controller.

 A controller may be attached through a wired connection onto the console itself, or in some unique cases like the Famicom hardwired to the console, or with a wireless connection.
 Controllers require power, either provided by the console via the wired connection, or from batteries or a rechargeable battery pack for wireless connections.
 Controllers are nominally built into a handheld unit, though some newer ones allow for separate wireless controllers to also be used.

 Game media

 While the first game consoles were dedicated game systems, with the games programmed into the console's hardware, the Fairchild Channel F introduced the ability to store games in a form separate from the console's internal circuitry, thus allowing the consumer to purchase new games to play on the system.
 Since the Channel F, nearly all game consoles have featured the ability to purchase and swap games through some form, through those forms have changes with improvements in technology.